apache-spark-on-k8s/userdocs/src/jekyll/zeppelin.md

 Once done, deploy that new build in a Kubernetes Pod with the following interpreter settings:

-+ `spark.app.name`: Do not set any name, Zeppelin with pick one for you.
 + `spark.master`: k8s://https://kubernetes:443
 + `spark.submit.deployMode`: client
 + `spark.kubernetes.driver.pod.name`: The name of the pod where your Zeppelin instance is running.
++ `spark.app.name`: Any name you want, without space nor special characters.
 + Other spark.k8s properties you need to make your spark working (see [Running Spark on Kubernetes](./running-on-kubernetes.html)) such as `spark.kubernetes.initcontainer.docker.image`, `spark.kubernetes.driver.docker.image`, `spark.kubernetes.executor.docker.image`...

 ## In-Cluster with Spark-Cluster